Clicky

 If you're planning on canning or preserving food at home, it's important to sterilize your Mason jars before use.
 This will help to prevent the growth of bacteria and mold and will keep your food fresh for longer.

-There are a few different ways to sterilize Mason jars.
+There are a few methods to sterilize Mason jars.

 Method 1: Wash the jars in hot, soapy water, and then rinse them well.
 Next, place the jars upside down on a clean towel and let them air dry.